-- Contact members of the response group and decide on an appropriate place to meet - Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, emergency vehicle PA's - Consider the location of a control point / centre - Consider the establishment of Civil Defence Community Centres - Notify the emergency operations centre (EOC) of what actions have been taken by phoning the Whangarei District Council
+- Arrange to meet at the Mangawhai ambulance station - · Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, sirens, emergency vehicle PA's - Consider the location of a control point / centre - Consider the establishment of welfare / evacuation centres - Notify the emergency operations centre (EOC) of what actions have been taken.

-Civil Defence Community Centres
+Civil Defence Centres